niermann/temscript/docs/instrument.rst

         speed of the movement.
 1.0 correspond to the default speed.

         .. note::
-            At least with Titan 1.1 software, moving the stage along multiple axes with *speed* != 1.0 fails.
-Thus movement with *speed* != 1.0 must be done along a single axis.
+            At least with Titan 1.1 software, moving the stage along multiple axes with *speed* keyword set fails.
+Thus movement with *speed* set, must be done along a single axis only.
+See :ref:`_Restrictions`.

         .. versionchanged:: 1.0.10
             "speed" keyword added.